Can the Liberal Script still be saved? An idea for organizing society in crisis

 Live from the Humboldt Forum Berlin

 Tanja A. Börzel is Professor of Political Science and Chair of European Integration at the Otto Suhr Institute of Political Science at the Freie Universität Berlin.
-Her research and teaching focuses on questions of institutional change, research into European integration and diffusion, as well as comparative regionalism and governance.
-Together with Michael Zürn, she directs the SCRIPTS – Contestations of the Liberal Script cluster of excellence.
+Her research and teaching focuses on questions of institutional change, European integration, diffusion, as well as comparative regionalism and governance.
+Together with Michael Zürn, she directs the cluster of excellence SCRIPTS – Contestations of the Liberal Script.

 Lena Röllicke is a doctoral researcher working in the Towards a Typology of Contestations cluster project.
 She studied political philosophy, and is researching the interface between democratic theory and social psychology.
 Her doctoral thesis has a particular focus on identity and emotions in politics and society.